Graphical configuration spaces, Contractads and Formality: Cohomology of graphical configurations and Lie contractad

 \begin{proof} This is a straightforward verification that all $s$-polynomials of all compositions reduce to zero.
 The only nontrivial compositions occur between Relation~\eqref{eq::cycle::rel} and the commutativity relations.
 For example:

 \end{proof}

 Among the homological applications of noncommutative Gr\"obner bases, one of the most important is the \textbf{Anick resolution} of the trivial module.
 This construction is based on resolutions for monomial algebras introduced in~\cite{anick1986homology}.
-We briefly recall the main combinatorial objects involved in the Anick construction (following the excellent exposition in~\cite[\S 3]{ufnarovski}) associated with an algebra
+We briefly recall the recursive definition of Anick chains and tails—the central combinatorial objects in the Anick construction (following the clear exposition in~\cite[\S 3]{ufnarovski}).
+These are defined for a monomial algebra